-- A. All inspectors are qualified to lead each type of inspections performed, including Program Manager - B. inspectors who lead DIMP/IMP are qualified inspectors. - C. inspectors who lead LNG are qualified inspectors. - D. all inspectors have completed the root cause course.

-- F. Reviewed randomly selected inspection reports to verify inspectors were qualified to lead the type of inspection. - 2 Did state records and discussions with state pipeline safety program manager indicate adequate knowledge of PHMSA program and regulations?
+- A. All inspectors are qualified to lead each type of inspections performed, including Program Manager - B. inspectors who lead DIMP/IMP are qualified inspectors. - C. inspectors who lead LNG are qualified inspectors. - D. all inspectors have completed the root cause course. - E. One inspector attended the Appalachian Shot Course that is provided by the Northeast Gas Association. - F. Reviewed randomly selected inspection reports to verify inspectors were qualified to lead the type of inspection. - Did state records and discussions with state pipeline safety program manager indicate 5 adequate knowledge of PHMSA program and regulations?